When acquiring new customers, many salespeople assume their prospects will ultimately decide between their solution or a competitor’s solution.

 For the study, we enlisted 400 individuals for a B2B simulation to test the messaging effectiveness of Unconsidered Needs against more traditional approaches, such as responding to the stated or known needs of your prospects, as well as the typical “value-added” approach many salespeople use to create differentiation.

 The results?
 A disruptive messaging approach that introduces Unconsidered Needs first gives sellers a statistically significant advantage in the areas below, compared to traditional techniques—and the margin of difference wasn’t even close.

 Our research study found that leading with an Unconsidered Need outperformed the other messaging approaches by:

 - +11 percent in terms of presentation quality.

 - A whopping +41 percent in terms of presentation uniqueness.

-- +10 percent in attitude and choice measures, which assessed how much the message enhanced attitudes toward the lending partner and boosted purchase intent.
+- +10 percent in attitude and choice measures, which assessed how much the message enhanced attitudes and boosted purchase intent.

-According to Tormala, the results are consistent with uncertainty research, which shows that highlighting unconsidered needs is unexpected and promotes uncertainty, which in turn accelerates decision processing.
+According to Dr. Tormala, the results are consistent with Decision Science research, which shows that highlighting Unconsidered Needs is unexpected and promotes uncertainty, accelerating decision processing.